-- Regularly scheduled RTC meetings - Local or regional public/information meetings as requested by the KYTC or RTC - Transportation Committee Reports during the monthly KIPDA ADD Board of Director's meetings - Utilizing the KIPDA ADD quarterly newsletter to reach, educate and inform the public on various transportation programs/issues - KIPDA has a Facebook page, a Twitter page (both can be found through a search on each site).
-KIPDA also has a transportation blog: http://kipdatrans.blogspot.com/). - Conducting local transportation meetings with local officials and interested community leaders - Using e-mail lists to provide transportation information materials to interested persons and agencies - Using advisory committees/ focus groups as an extension of the regional transportation committee to include a more diverse group of individuals and representation of the region.
+- Regularly scheduled RTC meetings - Local or regional public/information meetings as requested by the KYTC or RTC - Transportation Committee Reports during the monthly KIPDA ADD Board of Director's meetings - Utilizing the KIPDA ADD quarterly newsletter to reach, educate and inform the public on various transportation programs/issues - KIPDA has a Facebook page and an X (formerly Twitter) page (both can be found through a search on each site). - Conducting local transportation meetings with local officials and interested community leaders. - Using e-mail lists to provide transportation information materials to interested persons and agencies - Using advisory committees / focus groups as an extension of the regional transportation committee to include a more diverse group of individuals and representation of the region.
 This extension group allows for the public involvement/input process to expand beyond the regular committee members